News Scenarios Loan Programs About Me Pre-Qual Contact

 Do I need an appraisal?

 Depends on the program.
 FHA Streamline and VA IRRRL often skip it.
 Conventional refinances sometimes qualify for an appraisal waiver.
-I check before we start.
+I check before I start.

 Can I refinance to remove my ex from the mortgage?